BreX900/mek-packages/stripe_terminal/ROADMAP.md

 * Update: `SCPPaymentIntent.stripeId` is now nullable to support offline payments.
 * New: Private beta support for offline payments.
   * See [Collect payments while offline](https://stripe.com/docs/terminal/features/operate-offline/collect-payments) for details.

+#### 3.3.0 2024-02-02
+* New: Added support for retrieving and updating reader settings on WisePOS E and Stripe S700 by calling `retrieveReaderSettings` and `setReaderSettings` on `SCPTerminal`.
+  * Beta: Accessibility settings are provided at this time, allowing text-to-speech via speakers to be turned on and off as needed.
+  * Please [contact us](mailto:stripe-terminal-betas@stripe.com) if you are interested in joining this beta.
+* Beta: Added a [`collectInputs`](https://stripe.com/docs/terminal/features/collect-inputs) method to display forms and collect information from customers.
+  * If you are interested in joining this beta, please email stripe-terminal-betas@stripe.com.

 ### Ready